Using Daily’s VCS to customize video layouts and add graphics

 If you’ve tried out VCS’s baseline composition, you may find you still want more control over video layouts in the form of multiple text overlays, animated graphics, your own image assets — or something else that makes your live streams unique!

 To help provide developers with even more control, Daily is introducing VCS — the baseline composition source code.
-The VCS SDK offers a collection of components that can be thought of as basic building blocks for developers to build their own custom live streaming and recording layouts.
+The VCS SDK offers a collection of components that provide basic building blocks for developers to build their own custom live streaming and recording layouts.

 In these docs, we’ll review how to build custom implementations using the VCS SDK directly in your apps.